The Intellectual Property Review: Canada

 There is no legislation in Canada directed to a private right of action to protect trade secrets.
 Instead, these rights are protected by contract law (e.g., confidentiality agreements) and in some cases according to the common law relating to fiduciary and related obligations.

-The regimes described above are the foundation of Canada's IP landscape.
+The regimes described above are the foundation of Canada's intellectual property (IP) landscape.
 Other specific pieces of legislation exist to fill perceived gaps in the availability of protection for certain technologies.
-For example the Plant Breeders' Rights Act6 provides protection for new plant varieties, while the Integrated Circuit Topography Act7 covers the three-dimensional configurations of electronic circuits embodied in integrated circuit products or layout-designs.
+For example, the Plant Breeders' Rights Act6 provides protection for new plant varieties, while the Integrated Circuit Topography Act7 covers the three-dimensional configurations of electronic circuits embodied in integrated circuit products or layout-designs.

 Canada has adopted a number of regulations that play an integral role in the protection of IP relating to pharmaceuticals.

 The Patented Medicines (Notice of Compliance) Regulations8 (the PM(NOC) Regulations) link the patent status of brand-name medicines with the regulatory approval process for subsequent entry products.
 The PM(NOC) Regulations provide a mechanism whereby a 'first person' (typically a brand-name manufacturer) who has received approval to sell a new drug is permitted to identify and enforce certain types of patents against one or more 'second persons' (typically a generic drug or biosimilar manufacturer) that files a drug submission for authorisation to market a subsequent entry product based on comparison to the brand.
 In September 2017, the government amended the PM(NOC) Regulations to alter the procedural and substantive details of disputes under the regulations.
-Disputes under the old regime were summary procedures that did not result in a final determination of patent infringement or validity.
-Rather, those cases concerned only a threshold decision of whether the Minister of Health should be prevented from issuing market authorisation to the manufacturer of the subsequent product.
 As of September 2017, proceedings under the PM(NOC) Regulations can lead to final findings on infringement and validity of a patent.
 Disputes under the new regime come with enhanced document production obligations and appeal options compared to the prior regime.

-Also particular to the pharmaceutical field is a statutory period of data exclusivity under the Food and Drugs Act and Regulations available for eligible innovative drugs that contain previously unapproved medicinal ingredients.9 Under this scheme, a generic drug manufacturer is prohibited from relying on data submitted for the innovative drug directly or indirectly for eight years from the date of first approval of the innovative drug.
+Also particular to the pharmaceutical field is a statutory period of data exclusivity under the Food and Drugs Act10 and Regulations11 available for eligible innovative drugs that contain previously unapproved medicinal ingredients.
+Under this scheme, a generic drug manufacturer is prohibited from relying on data submitted for the innovative drug directly or indirectly for eight years from the date of first approval of the innovative drug.
 The data exclusivity period can be extended for a further six-month term for paediatric studies in some cases.

 i Legislation and treaties